 PCMARK 10 from UL

-Before we get into the details of the findings, I wanted to thank UL for providing me with a press licence that gives me the opportunity to complete this testing.
+Before we get into the details of the findings, I wanted to thank UL for providing me with a press licence that allows me to complete this testing.
 Some may be familiar with UL when building custom PC’s or gaming.
 Some of the Products include PCMARK 10, 3DMARK and SERVERMARK.

 A bit of information about PCMARK 10.